This is an official version.

 (i) "prescription" means a direction from a prescriber directing the dispensing of a monitored drug;

 (j) "program" means the Prescription Monitoring Program established under section 3; and

 (k) "regulatory authority" means

-the Association of Registered Nurses of
+(i) the College of Registered Nurses of Newfoundland and Labrador,

 (v) a professional regulating body prescribed as a regulatory authority in the regulations.